wesleyarchbell/ai-agent-art-forge/CONTRIBUTING.md

 npm run docs
 ```

-## Adding an Action to Agentkit Core
+## Adding an Action to AgentKit Core

 Actions are defined in `cdp-agentkit-core/src/actions` module.
 See `cdp-agentkit-core/src/actions/mint_nft.ts` for an example.